ndzuma/morningMessenger/README.md

    ### Multiple Recipients:

-   - Add the ability to send messages to multiple chat IDs.
+   - Add the ability to send messages to multiple chat IDs and usernames.

-   ### Multiple User Names:

-   - Enable the script to handle multiple user names.

    ### Custom Message Output: